 Buster goes from Forgotten Man to Most Wanted when his photograph is mistakenly circulated as that of an escaped criminal.

-"The Goat" can be seen in its entirety at Google Video.
+The Goat can be seen in its entirety at archive.org.

-"The Goat" provides examples of:
+This short film provides examples of:

 - Cosmic Plaything: Buster, seemingly.